PartnerRobotChallengeVirtual/human-navigation-unity/README.md

+### This branch has resources of an event held in May 2018 to verify the contents of WRS2018.
+(Note: FinalIK asset is required in this branch.)

+- Unity scene used in the event
+Assets/Competition/HumanNaviPreEvent2018/HumanNavi201805.unity
+- Unity scene for confirming layouts in advance
+Assets/Competition/HumanNaviPreEvent2018/HumanNavi201805Layout.unity
+(The config file for this Unity scene in SIGVerseConfig/HumanNavi/sample/forHumanNavi201805Layout)

+---

 # Human Navigation Project

 This is a Unity project for the competition of Human Navigation task of the Partner Robot Challenge (Virtual Space) in the World Robot Competition.